Queen of Blood

-Queen of Blood (also known as Planet of Blood) is a 1966 American science fiction horror film produced by George Edwards and Samuel Z. Arkoff, directed by Curtis Harrington, that stars John Saxon, Basil Rathbone, Dennis Hopper, and Judi Meredith.
+Queen of Blood (also known as Planet of Blood) is a 1966 American science-fiction horror film written and directed by Curtis Harrington and starring John Saxon, Basil Rathbone, Dennis Hopper, Judi Meredith, and Florence Marly.
 The film is based on the screenplay for the earlier Soviet feature film Mechte Navstrechu (A Dream Come True).
-Director Harrington also reused special effects footage from that film, as well as footage from the Soviet science fiction film Nebo Zovyot (Battle Beyond the Sun).
+Director Harrington also reused special effects footage from that film, as well as footage from the Soviet science fiction film Nebo Zovyot.

-Queen of Blood was released by American International Pictures as a double feature with Blood Bath.
-Director Curtis Harrington felt that Ridley Scott's Alien (1979) must have received some inspiration from his earlier feature, saying "Ridley's film is like a greatly enhanced, expensive and elaborate version of Queen of Blood".

-An alien species contacts Earth saying that they are journeying across the galaxy to make formal contact with humanity.
-Their interstellar starship crashes on Mars and an Earthship is dispatched to attempt a rescue.
-On Mars, they locate the downed spacecraft, but only a single dead alien humanoid is found aboard.
+In the film, an alien species contacts Earth, saying that they are journeying across the galaxy to make formal contact with humanity.
+Their interstellar starship crashes on Mars, and an Earth ship is dispatched to attempt a rescue.
+On Mars, humans locate the downed spacecraft, but only a single dead alien humanoid is found aboard.
 They determine that an alien rescue shuttle left the Red Planet but crashed on nearby Phobos.
 A strange, green-skinned woman is found alive aboard the shuttle's wreck.
 As they head back to Earth, the crew begins to die, drained of their blood.

+Queen of Blood was released by American International Pictures in March 1966, on a double bill with Jack Hill's Blood Bath.
+Some critics have noted the film's influence on Ridley Scott's Alien (1979).